gitaroktato/system-design-excercises/tinyurl/README.md

 ```

 ### Scaling out specific services
+Reads/Writes can be scaled out individually.
+Because every request is load-balanced, instances does not need to be reconfigured and redeployed.
-Scaling applications (needs lots of resources by the way)
+Scaling applications with Docker(needs lots of resources by the way):
 ```bash
 docker-compose scale member=2 resolver=2
 ```